barnes/django-commerce/README.md

 Bid model has been created.
 Need to implement the bid form, and the weird conditions for ensuring the bid is higher than the current bid amount.
 Code needs to be refactored for sure, feels like its a touch out of control.
 Bids working now, but need error handling.

+### 07.10.2021
+All functionality complete, watchlist page, categories and category page.
+Styling is the final piece of the puzzle.

 IMG Sources:
 https://unsplash.com/photos/reEySFadyJQ